Hulme Hippodrome: Frank H. Fortescue Players / Companies

 In his self-published memoir The Bread and Butter Tour - A Theatrical Journey Through The North West, Randle Cutts, described his visits in the post-war variety era to theatres in what was still regarded as the Broadhead Circuit.
-He said that artists who worked regularly on this circuit called it the bread and butter tour, because although it didn't pay very much, they were continuously in work.
+He said that artists who worked regularly on this circuit called it the "bread and butter tour", because although it didn't pay very much, they were continuously in work.
 Randle Cutts was a school teacher in Oldham and a theatre enthusiast whose father managed a building firm based in North Manchester employing around 120 people, holding the maintenance contract for the Hipp as well as other theatres.

 The British theatre format of rep had been created in Manchester in 1907 by Miss Horniman as she was known, (Annie Horniman 1860-1937) when she transformed The Gaiety Theatre in Manchester city centre.
-Her ‘project’ lasted just under 10 years but it left a lasting mark and was adopted by theatres across Britain.
-It was known as the ‘Manchester School’ of drama.
+Her 'project' lasted just under 10 years but it left a lasting mark and was adopted by theatres across Britain.
+It was known as the 'Manchester School' of drama.

 There was a cross-over between rep actors and variety performers, for example Eric Sykes who was born in Oldham and worked in rep at Oldham Coliseum and other theatres also did some comedy work on stage, before being hired by Frankie Howerd to write his Variety Bandbox acts and then appearing on stage again for the BBC, now as a comedian himself.

-In 1950 the theatre name reverted to being - Hulme Hippodrome.